Philippines police claim drug war deaths exaggerated

 In an elaborately planned, three-hour forum in an upscale Manila hotel, officials said 2,679 suspected drug users and dealers died during legitimate police operations between July 1 and January 30.

-An additional 1,847 deaths are believed to have been drug-related, police said, but not the result of police activity.
+An additional 1,847 deaths between July 1 and March 31 are believed to have been drug-related, police said, but not the result of police activity.

-Meanwhile, more than 5,000 homicides from the period remain "under investigation," with any potential connection to the drug war still to be determined.
+Meanwhile, more than 5,000 homicides over those nine months remain "under investigation," with any potential connection to the drug war still to be determined.

 The figures are lower than previous official reports.
 Police in December said 2,086 people were killed in police operations and 3,841 killed in extrajudicial or vigilante-style killings from July 1 to December 12.